-In practice, the new rules mean that entities will have to record a day 1 loss based on the probability of assets to default in the next 12 months.
+In this context, IFRS 9 uses the expected credit loss ("ECL") model for the recognition of impairment losses.
+The ECL model is a forward-looking approach and requires entities to recognise credit losses it anticipates over a certain timespan.
+As such, it will record a day 1 loss based on the probability of assets to default in the next 12 months.
 The impairment assessment under IFRS 9 also considers the change in credit quality of financial assets since initial recognition which is divided in three stages: (i) materially unchanged credit risk, (ii) significantly increased credit risk, (iii) objective evidence of impairment.
 A significant increase in the credit risk of assets will further trigger a higher provisioning (for the lifetime expectation of default).

-A simplified approach is used for trade receivables, lease receivables and contract assets that result from transactions that are within the scope of IFRS 15 without significant financing component, and it can be used for trade receivables and contract assets with significant financing component as well as for lease receivables.
+A simplified approach is used for trade receivables, lease receivables and contract assets that result from transactions that are within the scope of "IFRS 15 -Revenue from Contracts with Customers" (IFRS 15) without significant financing component, and it can be used for trade receivables and contract assets with significant financing component as well as for lease receivables.
 IFRS 9 establishes a simplified impairment approach for qualifying trade receivables, contract assets within the scope of IFRS 15 and lease receivables (see Figure 25 below).
 For these assets a securitisation structure can, or in one case must, recognise a loss allowance based on lifetime ECLs rather than the two step process under the general approach.